MattWindsor91/baps3-spec/comms/internal/protocol.md

 ### Responses

-_Requests_ are the subset of valid commands that originate from an API service, and inform an API client.
+_Responses_ are the subset of valid commands that originate from an API service, and inform an API client.
 Response command words __should__ consist of one or more _uppercase_ ASCII characters, and __may__ be quoted.